 Substance misuse advice and support services

-The current coronavirus emergency has placed great strain on the physical and mental wellbeing of NHS staff – including those working on the NHS frontline and, by association, those close to them. we have commissioned various support offers for health and care staff across a range of areas in response to COVID-19.
-During these challenging times there is advice, guidance and support available around drug and alcohol issues for individuals and/or their family members.
+The coronavirus emergency placed great strain on the physical and mental wellbeing of NHS staff – including those working on the NHS frontline and, by association, those close to them.
+We have commissioned various support offers for health and care staff across a range of areas, there is advice, guidance and support available around drug and alcohol issues for individuals and/or their family members.
 Early access to appropriate information can help to deal with the issues effectively and reduce/stop the harm.

 - Drugs: https://www.nhs.uk/live-well/healthy-body/drug-addiction-getting-help/

 Helpline for anyone concerned about drug or solvent misuse.
 Advice and information for drug misusers, their families, friends, carers.
 (Formerly known as the National Drugs Helpline).

 Free and confidential drugs helpline that also provides free legal advice on drug issues for people who use drugs and their families.

 Addaction provide a free, confidential webchat service to those in need of addiction support or for their families.

 Telephone helpline and other support services for families and friends of drug users.
 Throughout UK there are around 50 groups offering help and support to members via a 12 step programme.

 Helpline: 020 7498 4680